ipetersenpai/ipetersenpai/README.md

 # 💼 Tech Stack

 Welcome to my GitHub!
 Here you’ll find my diverse skillset in programming languages, frameworks, tools, and more.
-Let's explore!
+As a UI/UX Designer, Software Engineer, and Fullstack Developer, I bring a unique blend of design and engineering expertise.
+Let's explore my skills!

 ## 🔧 Languages
 <div align="center">